scm-manager/scm-review-plugin/docs/en/working-with-prs/index.md

 It is possible to mention SCM-Manager user in comments.
 Simply type "@" and right afterwards the name, username or the e-mail-address.
 After the third character an autocomplete form will appear suggesting the best matches.

+Additionally, it is possible to use images in comments.
+To do so, copy and paste an image into the comment editor.
+This image will be inserted as a markdown image in the comment and saved separately in the SCM-Manager when saving the comment.
+Images can be inserted directly via the clipboard (e.g. when using a screenshot tool) or by copying an image file into the editor.
+Allowed image formats are PNG, JPEG and GIF.

 ![Pull Request - Create comment](assets/createComment.png)

 There are these options to interact with a comment: